OpenAMP/openamp-docs/protocol_details/components.rst

 Proxy and RPC
 *************

 In addition to providing a software framework/API for LCM and IPC, the OpenAMP Framework supplies a proxy infrastructure that provides a transparent interface to remote contexts from Linux user space applications running on the host processor.
 The proxy application hides all the logistics involved in bringing-up the remote software context and its shutdown sequence.
-In addition, it supports RPMsg-based Remote Procedure Calls (RPCs) from remote context.
+In addition, it supports RPMsg-based Remote Procedure Calls (RPCs) from the remote context.
 A retargeting API available from the remote context allows C library system calls such as "_open", "_close", "_read", and "_write" to be forwarded to the proxy application on the host for service.

 ***********
 Abstraction